TL;DR

 • Very good at following complex instructions

-• Handles large documents well (200K token context window)
+• Handles large documents well (200K token context window, 1M in beta)

-Best for: Research, analysis, editing, complex reasoning, long documents
+Best for: Research, analysis, editing, complex reasoning, long documents, coding

-Free tier: Claude 3.5 Sonnet with generous daily limits
+Free tier: Sonnet 4.5 with generous daily limits

 Gemini (by Google)